FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-guide.md

 > Note
 >
-> The `ff-checkout-tracking` element relies on the FACT-Finder Record API.
+> The `ff-checkout-tracking` element relies on the FactFinder Record API.
-> If this API is not supported by your FACT-Finder version, it won't work.
+> If this API is not supported by your FactFinder version, it won't work.

 To have the new element resolve the correct field for tracking on your detail page, you have to set the `fieldRoles` property manually (normally, the `fieldRoles` property is set by receiving a search response from a search request) like: